unicef/publicgoods-toolkit/adoptability.md

 [MediaWiki](https://www.mediawiki.org/),
 [Firefox](https://www.mozilla.org/firefox/new/), and
 [Chromium](https://www.chromium.org/).
-Extensibility has a long history and is not confined to open source software, however: for example, AutoCAD, a system for computer-aided drafting, has had an extension language since the mid-1980s, and Microsoft's Visual Studio development environment has a rich extension community primarily
+Extensibility has a long history and is not confined to open-source software, however: for example, AutoCAD, a system for computer-aided drafting, has had an extension language since the mid-1980s, and Microsoft's Visual Studio development environment has a rich extension community primarily